What Is Balance of Plant (BoP) in BESS?

 Civil Works (CBoP)

 Site preparation and levelling.
 Access roads.
 Drainage.
 Foundations — concrete pads or screw-pile installations depending on the site.
 Cable trenching.
 Fencing and perimeter security.
 CCTV.
-PFAS collection where environmental regulations require it.

 Electrical Works (EBoP)